CiscoDevNet/intersight-powershell/docs/Set-IntersightCloudAwsVirtualMachine.md

 ```

 ### -HypervisorType
-Type of hypervisor where the virtual machine is hosted for example ESXi.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.\n* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.\n* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.
+Type of hypervisor where the virtual machine is hosted for example ESXi.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.

 ```yaml
 Type: CloudAwsVirtualMachine.HypervisorTypeEnum